Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/reports/Readme.md

 ## Instruction for full report

-- This is the place you put your full report here.
+- This contains the full report of our research project.
-- We provided some sample report in different forms.
+- We are different formats of the report .tex and .pdf
-- Use those templates for your project report and documentation.